YuYingLi0/MathDebugger/README.md

         "question": [string] The question text,
-        "answer": [string] The correct answer for the problem, "extent": [string] How obvious the error is, "obvious error" or "not obvious error" or "no error", "type": [string] "mathematical method" or "mathematical method" or null },
+        "answer": [string] The correct answer for the problem, "extent": [string] How obvious the error is, "obvious error" or "not obvious error" or "no error", "type": [string] "logic error" or "expression error" or "computing error" or null },
 ```
 #### check_correct_question and check_type_question